ambrosiogabe/Poker/README.md

 been played so there are no duplicates.

 # To run
 In order to run this clone the repository to some spot on your computer.
 I was a little confused on how to run packages at first so I'll let you know how it works.
 Make sure you have Java installed and your JAVA_HOME set in your environment variables.

+Once that is done you need to move the /poker/res/spritesheet.png directory to your home directory.
+This is IMPORTANT if you do not move the entire /poker/res/spritesheet.png directory to your home directory the game will not work.

 Then open a Command Prompt or Terminal and change into the bin directory.
 Then run:
 ```
 java main.Main